The sound was like a breaking tree limb echoing through the forest.

 We left early from our summer vacation with friends and drove home.
 A call to the doctor led to an appointment that same day.
 I planned to wear a medical boot as I healed so I could still get around.
 I reviewed my full day timer and revised the rest of my summer.
 The doctor and his staff saw my shock during the exam when the doctor told me he needed to operate the next morning.
 I had shattered my ankle bones.

 My husband and I returned home, and I walked upstairs in a fog, entered my prayer room, and talked with the Lord.
-The above verse entered my thoughts.
+This verse entered my thoughts: Trust in the Lord with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, and He shall direct your paths.
 I could trust the Lord to show me the path, even in the midst of this painful situation.
 My schedule wasn’t really mine.
 When I released my schedule and my situation to Him, I felt the peace of knowing He loved me with His perfect love.
 He would carry me through this as He continued to mold me.

 My surgery was successful.
 Friends and family members prayed for me, took care of me, and supported me.
 I’m usually the caretaker, but I humbled myself and received their help.
 I worked with a physical therapist and his team and became stronger than before.